TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-14-Working-at-the-command-line-with-Bash.markdown

 Go ply thy needle; meddle not with her.
 Valance of Venice gold in needlework;
 Marry, sir, with needle and thread.
-    They were the most needless creatures living, should we ne'er That matter needless, of importless burden,
+    They were the most needless creatures living, should we ne\'er That matter needless, of importless burden,
 As will stop the eye of Helen’s needle, for whom he comes to fight.
     At each his needless heavings- such as you